 The Best Flapjack Recipe in the Whole Wide World – Ever!

-OK, so flapjacks aren’t the healthiest option, however as an occasional treat they are damn delicious!
-They are a high energy food, and perfect for taking camping or hiking.
+Flapjacks in general are a high energy food, and are perfect for taking camping or hiking.

 Can you use honey in place of golden syrup?